 Hypospadias is a medical condition that is related to the genitals of your baby boy.

 If you have been trying to start a family for years and have not been successful, it is time to consider the possibility that there could be some fertility issue with one or both partners.
-An intracytoplasmic sperm injection is an option when:
+An ICSI is an option when:

 The sperms produced are lesser than what is required for other treatments like IUF or IVF

 The outcome of any fertility treatment, be it ICSI, IUF or IVF is not a guaranteed 100%.
 The ICSI fertility treatment does help you overcome one possible fertility issue and may or may not result in a successful pregnancy.
-Couples can have multiple fertility problems and it can all be discovered only by addressing one after the other.
-If the sperm entering the egg is the only problem, intracytoplasmic sperm injection can very well be a solution to your problem.
+Couples can have multiple fertility problems.
+And they can discover it only by addressing one after the other.
+If the sperm entering the egg is the only problem, ICSI can very well be a solution to your problem.